dheera/big-yellow-proxxon-mf70-conversion/README.md

 The Robotpark conversion has the same issues as the AliExpress kit and costs 10X as much.

 Proxxon's own CNC-ready MF70 allows a greater Y axis travel of 70mm, which is better than the 46mm, but I am achieving 90mm here.
+It also does not address the Z axis height.

-The Bubblegum conversion does not address the Y axis limitation, and involves more 3D printed parts than I would like to deal with.
+The Bubblegum conversion is a nicely designed kit but addresses neither Y nor Z axis limitations, and involves more 3D printed parts than I would like to deal with.

 [This](http://www.jarkman.co.uk/catalog/cnc/mf70.htm) conversion involves taking off the knobs fully and purchasing additional shaft couplers, which

-[This](https://www.thingiverse.com/thing:4375769) conversion is a lot of work and addresses backlash but does not solve the Y axis issue.
+[This](https://www.thingiverse.com/thing:4375769) conversion is a lot of work and addresses backlash but does not solve the Y or Z axis limitations.

-There are a number of complicated DIY conversions out there, but I wasn't happy with any of their designs.
-Some involve 5 billion parts, some do not even address the Y axis length issue, some people have effectively replaced the entire machine with conversions which is too much for me (If I wanted to do that I might as well build the machine from scratch).
+There are a number of complicated DIY conversions out there that do address the Y and Z axis limitations, but I wasn't happy with any of their designs or complexity.
+Some involve 5 billion parts, some involve machining metal parts (which is great after you have a CNC mill but not before), some people have effectively replaced the entire machine with conversions which is too much for me (If I wanted to do that I might as well build the machine from scratch).

 ## Tools
 * 3D printer and PETG, ABS, nylon, or other strong and chemically-resistant filament (do not use PLA!)
 * Drill press
-* Normal 3mm drill bit for aluminum
+* Normal 3mm drill bit
-* Extra long 3mm x 120mm drill bit for aluminum
+* Extra long (120mm long) 3mm drill bit
-* Countersink bit for aluminum
+* Countersink bit
-* Any tool that can cut threaded rods (Dremel with cutting disc, small chop saw, etc.)
+* Dremel with cutting disc, or other tool that can cut threaded rods

 ## Off-the-shelf parts